 Modified Patterson early treatment protocol for COVID

 Based on recommendation of Dr. Bruce Patterson with a few minor improvements.
 Patterson who treats thousands of long-haul COVID and vaccine cases so he knowns more than anyone else the drugs that in combination are the most effective in countering the inflammation caused by COVID.
 Take all drugs (that you can access) IMMEDIATELY after you suspect a COVID infection (except as indicated).
-They are all safe and do not interact with each other.
+The following are all safe and do not interact with each other.

 - Inhaled budesonide: 400 µg per actuation (two puffs to be taken twice per day; total dose per day 1600 µg) x 14 days (or until resolution of respiratory symptoms).
 You really want to throw the kitchen sink at this virus and the number one reason people got to the hospital is respiratory distress.
 The latest Together trial will be testing fluvoxamine and budesonide in combination.
 We recommend this even if you don't appear to have any respiratory symptoms because you want to play it safe and keep it that way.